 Pollok County Park offers another great free thing to do in Glasgow for those looking to get out of the urban city centre.
 There are over 146 hectares of walks, a walled garden, woodlands, and a play park.
 You can also catch a glimpse of some Highland Coo’s and close up if you’re lucky!

-If you want to splash a little cash then Pollok House, a country house and the birthplace of the National Trust, holds an impressive collection of artwork within its antique furnished rooms.
-They also have an Escape Room below stairs for those looking for something even more different!
+If you want to splash a little cash, then Pollok House, a country house and the birthplace of the National Trust, holds an impressive collection of artwork within its antique-furnished rooms.

 18. Walk down the Style Mile